privatenumber/minification-benchmarks/readme.md

 _Benchmarks last updated on <!-- lastUpdated:start -->Dec 20, 2021<!-- lastUpdated:end -->._

 <sub>Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

+## 🙋‍♂️ Why?

+1. To help you pick a minifier that fits your needs
+2. To promote JS minifiers and document their performances
+3. To encourage healthy competition and improvement amongst minifiers

 ## 👟 Methodology